Contemplation in front of the Perito Moreno glacier

 • Is it safe to walk around in Buenos Aires?

 Buenos Aires is considered to be one of the safest cities to walk around in South America.
 As a visitor, you will definitely be more of a target for crime and petty theft is the most common crime in the city.
 Using basic precautions; keeping valuables out of sight and in multiple layers of access, staying in groups and not being ‘flashy’ will lower the chances of you becoming a victim of crime.
-We offer guided tours of the city where you will be able to see the local culture with the safety of a knowledgeable guide.
+On our Ultimate Patagonia trip we offer a guided tour of the city where you will be able to see the local culture with the safety of a knowledgeable guide.

 • What not to miss in Argentina?